Dhola Maru: Chhattisgarhi version

-Maaru's geeyan [formal female friend] is married to one businessman (Baniya) in the town of Narour (most likely present day Nandour-Kalan near Sakti, National Highway 200, Jangir-Champa District, Chhattisgarh) where Dhola lives with Rewa.
-She had recently visited her maayka (maternal home) at Pingla (most likely one of suburb of then Malhar garh which is near Mulmula, National Highway 200, Bilaspur District, Chhattisgarh about 70 km from Narour) and met her friend Maaru who had given her a love-letter to be delivered to Dhola.
-Maaru had requested that this letter should not be read by anyone else except Dhola as this has some very personal details which she wanted to share only with Dhola.
+Maaru's geeyan [formal female friend] is married to one businessman (Baniya) in the town of Narour (most likely present day Nandour-Kalan, Chhattisgarh) where Dhola lives with Rewa.
+She had recently visited her maayka (maternal home) at Pingla (most likely one of suburb of Malhar, Chhattisgarh) and met her friend Maaru who had given her a love-letter to be delivered to Dhola.
+Maaru had requested that this letter should not be read by anyone other than Dhola as this has some very personal details which she wanted to share only with Dhola.
 On the eve of Vijay Dashmi (i.e. Navami before Dussehra), this friend of Maaru was combing her long hairs and watching out through the window.
 The Baniya was making some accounting report sitting nearby.
 The lady hears a weeping-sound in the midst of the drum-sound of Navami Dussehra celebrations.
 She asks her husband as to who are those people who might be weeping amidst celebration.
 Her husband replies that those people are king Nal and his wife Damyanti, who in their old age are wondering as to who will roam through city streets on chariot and receive the johar (greetings) on the behalf king from the citizens of Narour city as their only son Dhola is under house arrest at Rewa's palace.
 She immediately remembers of the letter that Maaru had given and requests her husband to deliver it to Dhola.
 But Dhola Kuwar is never allowed to go out.
 However, as the 12 years with Rewa are about to end; Dhola too feels a sense of uneasiness within and resolves to go out to receive the Johar.
 After multiple requests, Rewa gives in and agrees for Dhola's visit outside her home but puts a condition that she will also accompany him in khadkhadiya chariot (small chariot tied behind to a bigger chariot).
 Dhola convinces her that by seeing Rewa behind his chariot, everyone in the village will laugh at him and make jibes about his manhood and kingly authority.
 So finally Rewa agrees to stay at home and Dhola Kuwar is allowed to go out to receive johar on the occasion of Dussehra.
 Baniya was just looking for this opportunity to meet Dhola Kuwar somehow.